Credit Cards Travel Credit Cards

 One of the Chase Ink business cards, such as the Ink Business Preferred® Credit Card, could make sense.
 The Ink Business Preferred earns Chase Ultimate Rewards points like the Sapphire cards and also offers the same 25% increased travel redemption rate like the Sapphire Preferred.
 In addition, the earning categories are ideal for common business expenses.

 If you would rather earn Amex Membership Rewards points, consider an American Express credit card such as the American Express® Gold Card.
-This card has a generous welcome bonus and is good for earning rewards on dining, groceries, and flights.
-You also get up to $120 in Uber Cash each year, which you can use on Uber rides or Uber Eats orders, and up to $120 in annual dining credits to use with participating partners.
+This card has a generous welcome offer and is good for earning rewards on dining, U.S. supermarkets, and flights.
+You also get up to $120 in Uber Cash each year ($10 monthly credit), which you can use on Uber rides or Uber Eats orders, and up to $120 in annual dining credits to use with participating partners.
+Enrollment is required for select benefits.
+Effective 11/8/2024, an Amex Card must be selected as the payment method for your Uber or Uber Eats transaction to redeem the Amex Uber Cash benefit.

 FAQs